 Learning to use Facebook Ads Manager can get in the way of developing good housekeeping habits.
 We’re going to help you avoid that.

 All the tools plus scalability

 The first thing to know is that the Facebook Ads Manager is part of Facebook Business Manager.
 You access Ads Manager from the Facebook Business Manager dashboard.

-The second thing to know is that, as you learned in the chapter two, boosted Facebook posts aren’t always optimal for promoting your business on Facebook.
-To go beyond boosted posts you’ll need Facebook Business Manager and Ads Manager.
+The second thing to know is that, as you learned in Chapter 2, Facebook boost isn’t always optimal for promoting your business on Facebook.
+To go beyond boost you’ll need Facebook Business Manager and Ads Manager.